 Make A Necklace With Shells and Acrylic Beads

-Creating a necklace with shells and acrylic beads is a very jewelry project.
-I might be on a budget, but I refuse to let a puny paycheck cramp my own personal style.
-Every week now I am create new pieces of jewelry to go with my wardrobe, which helps to make me feel pretty.
+Creating a necklace with shells and acrylic beads is a very simple jewelry making project.
+I might be on a budget, but I refuse to allow limited funds cramp my personal style.
+Every week now I am designing new pieces of jewelry to go with my wardrobe, which helps to make me feel pretty.
 For some reason whenever I put on a piece of jewelry I feel like the most mundane outfit just begins to sparkle a little bit more.
-I am not talking about going overboard and wearing ten thousands pieces of jewelry, but a nice necklace or bracelet can definitely add some of your own personal style to your ensembles.
-To me it is especially important to express our own personal styles, especially since we live in a society where trends are continually foisted upon us.
+I am not talking about going overboard and wearing ten thousands pieces of jewelry, but a nice necklace or bracelet can definitely add something special.
+To me, it is especially important to express our own personal fashion sense, especially since we live in a society where trends are continually foisted upon us.
 I am not a lady that focuses on what the masses are wearing, and I prefer to put outfits together in a way that helps me stand apart from the crowd.
-In elementary, middle, and high school I was considered a loser by the Beverly Hills wannabe click of girls that adorated a different fashion guru every five seconds, but it is interesting how after high school most people break away from this mentality.
+In elementary and middle high school I was considered a loser by the Beverly Hills wannabe click of girls that adored a different fashion guru every five seconds, but it is interesting how after high school most people break away from this mentality.
 Creating your own accessories allows you to do so on a budget.
-Follow the tutorial below to see how I designed this fun and simple necklace.
+Follow the tutorial below to see how I designed this simple necklace.
 The materials I used for this project were:

 - beading wire